newrelic/marlowe/data/readme.md

 in support:

 * Old format: arbitrary format where each json record had exactly 5 columns
-* New (v2) format: more flexibility for specifying multiple attributes
+* New (v2) format: more flexibility for specifying multiple dimensions

 What is an Event?
 -----------------------